 The University keeps the data it collects for the time periods specified in the University System of Georgia Records Retention Schedules: https://www.usg.edu/records_management/schedules/

 For examples of Student Records Retention Schedules, see: https://www.usg.edu/records_management/schedules/934

 For examples of Human Resources (Employment) Records Retention Schedules, see: https://www.usg.edu/records_management/schedules/930

 Each University department/unit is responsible for implementing, reviewing and monitoring internal policies, practices, etc. to assure compliance with this policy.

-The Office of Chief Information Officer is responsible for enforcing this standard.
+The Office of Vice President for Information Technology is responsible for enforcing this policy.

 Violation of this policy may incur the same types of disciplinary measures and consequences as violations of other University policies, including progressive discipline up to and including termination of employment, or, in the cases where students are involved, reporting of a Student Code of Conduct violation.